Relocation guide

 The climate adjustment

-Very similar to Edmonton — continental, dry, cold.
+Very similar to Edmonton.
+Continental, dry, cold.
 PG averages slightly more snow per year and slightly warmer overnight lows in winter.
 Summers are similar in temperature; PG runs a few hours longer in daylight in June and July due to its higher latitude.

 PG neighbourhoods to consider